Tiendil/tiendil-org-content/content/posts/2024-027-goodharts-law-not-useful/en.md

 [Cedric Chin](https://commoncog.com/author/cedric/) breaks down the law into its components and provides examples from Amazon's practice on how they work with them.

-In brief.

-1. Everything is not so straightforward and not so bad.
+In brief: everything is not so straightforward and not so bad.

-2. When people are under pressure from a target metric, they have three behavioral strategies:
+When people are under pressure from a target metric, they have three behavioral strategies:

-a) They can work to improve the system.
+1. They can work to improve the system.
-b) They can sabotage/distort the system's work.
+2. They can sabotage/distort the system's work.
-c) They can sabotage/distort the data.
+3. They can sabotage/distort the data.

 For example, if you have a factory producing things and a production plan for them;

 Then possible strategies for your employees:

-a) Improve technologies and processes to meet the plan.
+1. Improve technologies and processes to meet the plan.
-b) Hide excess production in one month to attribute it to another (sabotage of production).
+2. Hide excess production in one month to attribute it to another (sabotage of production).
-c) Take ready-made products from the warehouse to put them back on the conveyor (data falsification).
+3. Take ready-made products from the warehouse to put them back on the conveyor (data falsification).

 Therefore, the manager's goals:

-a) Create conditions that make it possible, comfortable, and beneficial to improve the system.
+1. Create conditions that make it possible, comfortable, and beneficial to improve the system.
 For example, set realistic, objective deadlines and plans.
-b) Make it difficult to sabotage/distort the system.
+2. Make it difficult to sabotage/distort the system.
-c) Make it difficult to falsify data.
+3. Make it difficult to falsify data.

 There are interesting examples of Amazon's adaptation to these principles in the original post.